10 Ways to Make Sure Your Wedding Isn't Boring

 If you really want guests to be able to enjoy themselves at your reception, arrange for transportation to get them home safely afterward.
 Some couples choose to throw their reception in a hotel banquet hall and block off rooms for their guests, while others hire a shuttle service to run throughout the night.
-This extra consideration gives guests the freedom to relax (drink) without worrying about getting home safely when the party wraps up.
+This extra consideration gives guests the freedom to relax (and drink) without worrying about getting home safely when the party wraps up.

 5. Consider your venue.

 Of course, your budget will be a huge factor in determining where you throw your wedding, but picking an interesting reception site can go a long way toward keeping guests entertained.
 Many science museums will let you rent out their exhibit areas, and zoos often have banquet areas with the animals in full view.
 Even an otherwise bland reception space can be dressed up with dramatic decor or specialty entertainment (like a photo booth), so be sure to talk to your site manager about your options.

 6. Work your seating chart.